charleyah/JankWorks/README.md

 ### Show Me The Pixels

-Its time to finally time to display our triangle.
+Its time to finally display our triangle.

 ```csharp
 window.Show();